pixlsus/website/src/articles/create-lens-calibration-data-for-lensfun/index.md

 lenses used for portrait or macro photography.
 However this is not required, the above it absolutely enough.

-Lensfun is able to can correct vignetting depending on focal distance.
+Lensfun is able to correct vignetting depending on focal distance.
 Thus, you can achieve a bit more accuracy by shooting at different focal distances.
 This means you will have to take pictures at 4 different focal distances.

 The first focus on the near point (The near point is the closest distance that can be brought in focus).
 The next focal distances are the near point